Business tips & ideas eCommerce 101

 Competitive pricing is mostly used by big chain stores, convenience stores, and discount stores.
 This strategy means setting the price of your similar or same products by using your competitors’ pricing.
 Your competitors’ pricing structure is the core benchmark for building your strategy.
 Look at current trends and align prices accordingly.

-How to Calculate the Price
+How to calculate the price

 1. Narrow Down the Competition.
 Identify similar companies in the same market.
 Who’s selling the same or similar products?